interledger/paymentpointers.org/index.md

 **Payment Pointers** are a standardized identifier for payment accounts.
 In the same way that an email address provides an identifier for a mailbox in the email ecosystem a payment pointer is used by an account holder to share the details of their account with a counter-party.

-A Payment Pointer resolves to a URL (with the https scheme) that provides the location of a **payment initiation service** at which the counter-party can initiate a payment to or from the owner of the Payment Pointer.
+A Payment Pointer resolves to a URL (with the https scheme) that can be used to discover the [Open Payments](https://openpayments.dev) endpoints for interacting with the account.
+Using the [Open Payments](https://openpayments.dev) protocol the counter-party can initiate a payment to or from the owner of the Payment Pointer.

 <div class="mx-auto d-flex" style="flex: 1 100%; flex-wrap: wrap">
   <div class="d-flex" style="flex: 1 auto;">